willgraham0/signal_processing/README.md

 and 5).
 As before, we have symmetry about the centre of the image along both axes due to the complex nature of the Fourier bases.

+If we were to transmit this image it would be faster to send the coefficients and their locations and reconstruct the image at the other end that it would be to send all the information.
+This is lossless image compression.

 Again, we can remove frequencies that we believe are noise but this time, instead of removing those that contribute least to the image (i.e. have small coefficients), we will remove the higher frequency components of the image (in both directions) that we know to exist.
+This is lossy compression as we are reducing the complexity of the image but which cannot be restored by reconstruction of the image from the remaining coefficients.

 ```python
 # Vertically